 Seruwila Raja Maha Vihara is a historically important Buddhist temple located in eastern Sri Lanka in the district of Trincomalee.
-Seruwila Raja Maha Vihara is one of most sacred places for the Buddhist on the island and it is a place for pilgrimage tours.
-Seruwila Raja Maha Vihara is a popular temple among the local travellers but it is rarely included in Sri Lanka tour itineraries made for foreign travellers, due to the remoteness from Colombo.
+Seruwila Raja Maha Vihara is one of the most sacred places for the Buddhists on the island and it is a place for pilgrimage tours.
+Seruwila Raja Maha Vihara is a popular temple among local travellers but it is rarely included in Sri Lanka tour itineraries made for foreign travellers, due to the remoteness from Colombo.

 History of Seruwila

 Historical evidence suggests that the temple was inhabited by a large number of monks.
-The temple with 500 monks had been well-developed monastery complex; it was consisting of living quarters for monks, image house, Dagoba, Bo-tree and other amenities required by the monks.
+The temple with 500 monks had been a well-developed monastery complex; it was consisting of living quarters for monks, an image house, Dagoba, Bo-tree and other amenities required by the monks.
 King Kawantissa had granted a number of villages to the temple.
 The earnings from the villages had been used to maintain the temple.

 The most important element of this temple is the Dagoba, which enshrined the hair relic of Buddha.
 Part of the hair relic of Buddha that was received by Thapassu, Balluka (two Indian merchants) are enshrined in the Dagoba.
 The ancient chronicle Dhatuwansa claims that the dagoba was built by King Kawantissa (205-61 BC).

-Two rare Buddha statues were among the valuable items that were unearthed at the site, one statue is protected by a nine hooded cobra and another one is protected by a cobra with seven heads.
-There is a large number of monuments are still hidden in the jungle.
+Two rare Buddha statues were among the valuable items that were unearthed at the site, one statue is protected by a nine-hooded cobra and another one is protected by a cobra with seven heads.
+There is a large number of monuments still hidden in the jungle.
 Hundreds of houses made of stones, stone ponds, and remnants of Buddhist temples are among the valuable items found during the excavations.

 The revival of the temple

 A large number of people fled villages around the temple due to threats from the terrorists.
 But the braveness of the monks made them stay behind and help the remaining families of the nearby villages.
-Thanks to the number of Buddhist monks, it has become a well built Buddhist temple today and which helps to prove the inheritance of Sinhalese Buddhist in eastern Sri Lanka.
+Thanks to the number of Buddhist monks, it has become a well-built Buddhist temple today and which helps to prove the inheritance of Sinhalese Buddhists in eastern Sri Lanka.

 How to get there

 There are two main routes to reach Seruwila Raja Maha Vihara. one is from Trincomalee while the second route begins in Kantalay.
-In the first route, one needs to go by boat to Muttur, which is located around 14 km from Trincomalee then a 16 km long drive to Seruwila Raja Maha Vihara.
+On the first route, one needs to go by boat to Muttur, which is located around 14 km from Trincomalee then a 16 km long drive to Seruwila Raja Maha Vihara.
 Kinniyatota and Uppuarutota are two important landmarks that are passed along this way.
-Most Buddhist are using the second route which starts from Kantalay and the drive estimated to be around 90 km.
+Most Buddhist are using the second route which starts from Kantalay and the drive is estimated to be around 90 km.